Important Income Tax Dates for 2026

 There are many reasons not to procrastinate and wait until midnight on the 15th to file your tax return.
 Here are five good ones:

-- You stand a better chance of your return being processed quicker before the IRS gets backed up and refunds are delayed
+3. You stand a better chance of your return being processed more quickly before the IRS gets backed up and refunds are delayed

 If you are a conscientious scheduler of important dates and events, how about choosing March 1st as your filing deadline?
 It gives you plenty of time to assemble your documents, get on your tax-preparer’s calendar, or buy your software to complete and file your own tax return.